Skip to main content

 Accessing Email Metrics

 After sending an email, click on it from your Emails list to view the post-send page.
-You’ll see three tabs:
+You’ll see these tabs:

 • Details - Metrics overview, opens chart, and link clicks